-Kindle FreeTime is, hands down, the most sophisticated and easy to use parental-control tool available in the tablet market.
-Read on as we show you how to set it up, access the vast FreeTime Unlimited media library, and set time limits for your kids.
+Amazon FreeTime is, hands down, the most sophisticated and easy-to-use parental control tool available for tablets.
+Here’s how to set it up, access the vast FreeTime Unlimited media library, and set time limits for your kids.

 What Is FreeTime?